 Gurley is a tiny town located in the state of Alabama.
 With a population of 812 people and two constituent neighborhoods, Gurley is the 307th largest community in Alabama.

 Gurley real estate is some of the most expensive in Alabama, although Gurley house values don't compare to the most expensive real estate in the U.S.

-Gurley is a blue-collar town, with 45.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Gurley is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Gurley who work in office and administrative support (13.47%), sales jobs (5.71%), and food service (5.31%).
+Gurley is a blue-collar town, with 40.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Gurley is a town of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Gurley who work in office and administrative support (12.11%), healthcare (12.11%), and sales jobs (7.27%).

 Also of interest is that Gurley has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Gurley in 2010 was $18,461, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $73,844 for a family of four.
-Gurley also has one of the higher rates of people living in poverty in the nation, with 30.82% of its population below the federal poverty line.
+The per capita income in Gurley in 2018 was $21,683, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,732 for a family of four.
+However, Gurley contains both very wealthy and poor people as well.

+Gurley is a very ethnically-diverse town.
 The people who call Gurley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gurley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gurley include English, German, Italian, and Scots-Irish.
+Important ancestries of people in Gurley include German, Irish, English, French, and European.

 The most common language spoken in Gurley is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Polish.